swcarpentry/board/subcommittees/mentoring/roles.md

 1. Set the name of the event or meeting.

 2. Set the date. **Please use UTC time.**
-   If using Google Calendar select Ghana, Accra or Reykjavik, Iceland since they doesn't have daylight saving time.
+   If using Google Calendar select Accra, Ghana or Reykjavik, Iceland since they don't have daylight saving time.

 3. Set the location.
    If using Google Hangout select "Add video call".